 Often, the time the parents devote to the chronically ill child takes them away from their other, healthier children.
 This can contribute to sibling conflict, attention-seeking behaviors of the healthy children, disagreements between the parents in their approaches to parenting, and lack of quality "fun time" for all family members.

 Financial Costs and Interruption of Normal Family Life

-The cost of medications, routine doctor visits, emergency room visits, and hospitalizations often can be enormous.
+The cost of medications, routine doctor visits, emergency room visits and hospitalizations often can be enormous.
 Dealing with insurance companies regarding coverage benefits is usually extremely stressful for the parents.
-Increased tension between parents and healthcare providers can occur.
+Increased tension between parents and health care providers can occur.

-Planning for family outings, children's overnights, or the ability for parents to go out alone without their children is often disrupted.
-Often babysitters or day care cannot be accessed easily, either because the parents are concerned with untrained caretakers taking responsibility for the ill child, or the caretakers themselves are uneasy with routine medication giving or the potential for emergency situations.
+Planning for family outings, children's overnights, or the ability for parents to go out without their children is often disrupted.
+Often babysitters or day care cannot be accessed easily, either because the parents are concerned with untrained caretakers taking responsibility for the ill child, or because the caretakers themselves are uneasy with routine medication giving or the potential for emergency situations.

 These roadblocks to normal family life understandably contribute to increased frustration and even to conflict that further intensifies an already pressured atmosphere.